brockboe/RISCV-Processor/mp3/README.rst

 - **Memory Stage Leapfrogging**

   This allows independent instructions to "jump past" the memory stage if/when there is a data cache miss.
 Beware!
-This requires extra special care to make sure that the register file values and condition codes are set correctly when the stalled instruction finally completes.
+This requires extra special care to make sure that the register file values are set correctly when the stalled instruction finally completes.

 .. _RISC-V M Extension: